 Wrist/Ankle Weights: When your parent sits a lot, they may be losing muscle.
 This item helps if your parent is weak and sit often.
 They can sit and use them, and it will help them feel stronger.
-There are different weights, but this one is on 1 lb.
+There are different weights, but this one is 1 lb.
 I would start with lighter weights for beginners.

-Grabber tool: Ideally, it would be awesome to have everything in arms reach, but that doesn’t happen most of the time.
+Grabber tool: Ideally, it would be awesome to have everything within arms reach, but that doesn’t happen most of the time.
 This is great to help your parent in the kitchen and closets/garages.
 It will give them the independence to do things on their own instead of waiting for you to come and get something down for them.

 Anti-slip safety strips: These are ideal for old tubs or showers that don’t have them or are worn.
 You can add them directly to the bathtub to help a parent feel more confident.